Locussta/perlego-downloader/README.md

 **Procedure for downloading an entire textbook with the menu intact:**
 1. Download all sections of the Ebook using `PerlegoContent.js`, make sure you name your pdfs `part_1.pdf`, `part_2.pdf`, etc. in the `Downloads` folder.
 2. Make sure you have `poppler-utils` installed to combine the pdfs, and `fntsample` installed to add the outline.
-3. Run `PerlegoOutline.js` from the *Table of contents* page of the Ebook in developer console.
+3. Run `PerlegoOutline.js` from the "Table of contents" page of the Ebook (between "Book details" and "Related") in developer console.
 4. (optional) You can customise the downloaded `outline.txt` according to [this specification](http://manpages.ubuntu.com/manpages/bionic/man1/pdfoutline.1.html).
 5. In the `Downloads` folder, open a local terminal and run the following commands: